 The Laurel and Hardy Museum is inside the nearby Roxy cinema building.

 On show are artefacts and objects belonging to the comedy duo.

 Regular viewings of their classic films run throughout the day which makes an ideal venue on a rainy day.

-The uphill climb is well rewarded with breathtaking views across the whole area including Morecambe Bay and the Lake District.
+The uphill climb is well rewarded with breathtaking views.

 Swarthmoor Hall is a Grade II* building situated just outside the town and is like stepping back in time.

 With oak-panelled rooms and furnished in authentic pieces of furniture and objects belonging to the people who lived there in the infancy of the Quaker movement.